typoes/harry-potter-gen-z/book_1/chapter_1.md

 # Chapter One
 ## THE BOY WHO WASN'T UNLIVED

-Mr. and Mrs. Dursley, of number four, Privet Drive, liked flexing that they very basic, thank u.
+Mr. and Mrs. Dursley, of number four, Privet Drive, liked flexing that they were very basic, thank u.
 Tbh they were the last people you'd think would be sus, because they were all fax no printer.

 Mr. Dursley was adulting at a firm called Grunnings, which made drills.